 2. Click on Add Activities and select the Discussions option.

 3. A pop-up menu will appear.
 From here, click on the discussion Forum, which will take you to another page, where you can select which topic you wish to embed into your content area by clicking on the topic title.

 4. Or you can Create a New Discussion Forum, if applicable.

 4. Once selected, it will appear at the bottom of the content module.
 A message will appear to confirm that the topic has been Saved.

-1. Click the dropwdown arrow next to the topic's title.
+1. Click the dropdown arrow next to the topic's title.

-2. To edit or add restrictions to the discussion topic, choose Edit Properties in the drop-down menu.
+2. To edit or add restrictions to the discussion topic, choose Edit Topic in the dropdown menu.

 Contact ITS Service Desk on (03) 9919 2777 or via self-service http://servicedesk.vu.edu.au for further technical support.